 Path Of Hope and Peace

-POHAP is a grassroots organization of Palestinians and Israelis — dedicated to building coexistence through interdependent economy while fostering personal interaction and friendship between people and communities, mostly working in the Zur Hadassah-Hussan area (South-West of Jerusalem).
+POHAP is a grassroots organization of Palestinians and Israelis — dedicated to building coexistence through interdependent economies while fostering personal interaction and friendship between people and communities, mostly working in the Zur Hadassah-Hussan area (South-West of Jerusalem).

 Our Abu Tor